whria78/nia/README.md

-# Global Performance of a Skin Disease AI Algorithm
+# Planet-wide Performance of a Skin Disease AI Algorithm Validated in Korea

 ## Overview
 This study evaluates the real-world performance of **ModelDerm** ([https://modelderm.com](https://modelderm.com)), an AI model capable of classifying **186 dermatologic conditions** from clinical photographs.
 The study leveraged: